Pissouri: Names

 According to some official sources, the name Pissouri derives from the ancient city of ‘Voousoura’, as reported by Stravonas, a 1st-century BCE to the 1st-century CE philosopher, mathematician and geographer.
 Other sources link the village's name to the phrase referring to pitch-dark nights.

-A legend recounts that the 300 Alamanoi (German) saints who came to Cyprus in the 7th century from Palestine in order to practice asceticism in various parts of the island, arrived on the coast of Pissouri during a pitch-dark night.
+A legend recounts that the 300 Alamanoi (German) saints who came to Cyprus in the 7th century from Syria Palaestina in order to practice asceticism in various parts of the island, arrived on the coast of Pissouri during a pitch-dark night.
 Another legend claims that ‘the Saint Fathers’ who were persecuted during the post-Christian period, were encountered in Pissouri region on an exceptionally dark (pitch-dark) night.
 However, it appears that the name of the village does not in fact derive from these legends, but from the extensive extraction of resin from pine trees in the area (called ‘pissa’ in Greek).
 The resin production began during the Byzantine Empire (Eastern Roman Empire), continued through the Middle Ages (5th – 15th centuries) and the Frankish era in Cyprus.